sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 `diag3d` | 0.538 ms | 1x | 2 | 0 | 0 | 814 | 240
 `diag3d+xyz` | 0.326ms | **1.65x** | **1** | 0 | 4 | 861 | 755

-We can see from the result that creating hierarchical reuse buffers can always achieve an initial interval (II) of 1, and shows a large speedup for different stencil kernels.
+We can see from the result that creating hierarchical reuse buffers can always achieve an initial interval (II) of 1, and shows a large speedup for different stencil kernels with different memory access patterns.
 Specifically, the `conv2d` kernel with line buffer and window buffer achieves the fastest speedup of 15.78x.
 The loop fusion and pipelining contribute most to the high throughput.

-Also, we notice that only adding a line buffer is not enough, which may introduce extra processing overheads.
+Also, we notice that only adding a line buffer is not enough for high-dimensional cases, which may introduce extra processing overheads.
 Creating hierarchical buffers can help hide the memory access overheads and obtain the best performance.

 ### Write Buffer
 We evaluate `.buffer_at()` on the FPGA backend with Vivado HLS.
 Since creating a write buffer between PE and off-chip memory is essentially customizing memory hierarchy, and we don't have such freedom on CPU, we omit the experiments on the LLVM backend.